PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-Ternary-Operator.md

 <condition-expression> -ternary <then-expression>, <else-expression>
 ```

+One of the concerns with using `? :` is the visual acuity impact of scanning code where `?` typically has only been used as the alias for `Where-Object`.
+However, we expect that as we implement other language features like null-coalescing, null-conditional assignment, and null-conditional access,
+we are likely to use `?` in some other forms.
+Also, users can choose to opt out of using this new language feature,
+and the expectation is that most usage of this new language element will be from C# developers.

-After a discussion at length, the PowerShell committee agrees to align with the C# syntax given
+After a discussion at length, the PowerShell committee agrees to align with the C# syntax given the above considerations.
-the expectation that most usage of this new language element will be from C# developers.